An Introduction to Geometric Topology: Homotopy and isotopy

 More precisely, we pick a smaller closed disc $D' \subset \interior D$ and consider the closed complement $D'' = S^2\setminus \interior {D'}$.
 The diffeomorphisms $\varphi$ and $\psi$ of $D''$ coincide on a collar of $\partial D''$ and Theorem \ref{Smale:teo} together with Remark \ref{Smale:collar:rem} furnishes an isotopy that is the identity on that collar.
 We extend this isotopy as the identity on $D\setminus D''$ and we are done. \end{proof}

-The theorem has a very important three-dimensional application. \begin{cor} [Smale's Theorem] Every self-diffeomorphism of $S^2$ extends to a self-diffeomorphism of $D^3$. \end{cor} \begin{proof} Every self-diffeomorphism of $S^2$ is isotopic to the identity or a reflection by Theorem \ref{S2:omotopi:teo}.
-We map a collar of $S^2$ to itself using this isotopy, then extend to the rest of $D^3$ using the identity or a reflection. \end{proof}
+The theorem has a very important three-dimensional application. \begin{cor} [Smale's Theorem] Every self-diffeomorphism of $S^2$ extends to a self-diffeomorphism of $D^3$. \end{cor} \begin{proof} Every self-diffeomorphism of $S^2$ is isotopic either to the identity or to a reflection by Theorem \ref{S2:omotopi:teo}.
+We map a collar of $S^2$ to itself using this isotopy, then extend to the rest of $D^3$ using the identity or the reflection. \end{proof}

-We can finally promote homotopies to isotopies on a general genus-$g$ surface $S_g$, and the proof uses many of the techniques introduced in the last sections: we employ multicurves to cut the surface into discs, and then use Theorem \ref{Smale:teo} individually on each disc.
+We can finally promote homotopies to isotopies on a general genus-$g$ surface $S_g$.
+The proof uses many of the techniques introduced in the last sections: we employ multicurves to cut the surface into discs, and then use Theorem \ref{Smale:teo} individually on each disc.

 \begin{teo} Two diffeomorphisms $\varphi$, $\psi\colon S_g \to S_g$ are isotopic if and only if they are homotopic. \end{teo} \begin{proof} We have seen the case $g=0$, so we suppose $g\geqslant 1$.
 By composing with $\psi^{-1}$ we can suppose that $\psi = \id$.